Intersection configurations in free and free times free-abelian groups

-Finally, in Section~\ref{sec: free}, we study the free case ($m=0$): such a $k$-configuration is realizable in $\Fn$, $n\geqslant 2$, if and only if, for every $\varnothing \neq I,J\subseteq \{1,\ldots ,k\}$, $H_{I\cup J}=H_I\cap H_J$ is required to be finitely generated whenever $H_I$ and $H_J$ are so; that is, the Howson property is the \emph{only} obstacle to realize arbitrary $k$-configurations in a free ambient; see Theorem~\ref{thm: char Fn}.
+Finally, in Section~\ref{sec: free}, we study the free case ($m=0$): such a $k$-configuration is realizable in $\Fn$, $n\geq 2$, if and only if, for every nonempty $I,J\subseteq \{1,\ldots ,k\}$, $H_{I\cup J}=H_I\cap H_J$ is required to be finitely generated whenever $H_I$ and $H_J$ are so; that is, the Howson property is the \emph{only} obstacle to realize arbitrary $k$-configurations in a free ambient group; see~\Cref{thm: char Fn}.

-A natural continuation of the present paper (by the same authors) will appear soon in \cite{delgado_groups_nodate} studying the dual problem: realizability of quotient configurations in a group $G$.